dincerefe/oneminutedigitaldiaryprivacypolicy.github.io/termsofservice.md

 ### 1. Acceptance of Terms

-By using the Digital Diary application ("App", "Service"), you agree to these Terms of Service.
+By using the One Minute Digital Diary application ("App", "Service"), you agree to these Terms of Service.
 If you do not accept these terms, do not use the application.

 ### 2. Service Description

-Digital Diary is a mobile application that allows users to keep personal diaries in video format.
+One Minute Digital Diary is a mobile application that allows users to keep personal diaries in video format.
 Our services include:
 - Recording and storing video diaries
 - Private and public video sharing
 - Calendar-based diary organization